ArashRabbani/RandomWalkFracture/README.md

 ![Alt text](https://github.com/ArashRabbani/RandomWalkFracture/blob/main/im.jpg)

 # How to use?
 Open MATLAB and run "RandomWalkFracture.m".
 You need to replace your 2-D cost image in the "Data" directory.
 Then set the number of desired generations for searching a low cost fracture.
+The file "Fractured.png" will be the output.
+Also, a gif animated image will be saved to show the optimization process.
 # References
 -Rabbani, A., Babaei, M., & Javadpour, F. (2020).
 A triple pore network model (T-PNM) for gas flow simulation in fractured, micro-porous and meso-porous media.
 Transport in Porous Media, 132(3), 707-740.
 ([Link](https://link.springer.com/article/10.1007/s11242-020-01409-w))